-Regarding the statistical regression (Wohlin et al., 2012), tests used in our study not performed with the Bonferroni correction, following the advice by Perneger: "Adjustments are, at best, unnecessary and, at worst, deleterious to sound statistical inference" (Perneger, 1998).
-Other corrections such as the false discovery rate (FDR) are also not suited for our study.
-The de-facto standard to perform the FDR correction is the Benjamini-Hochberg (BH) (Benjamini & Hochberg, 1995).
-The BH, though useful when dealing with large numbers of p-values (e.g., 100), needs careful adjustment of a threshold to detect false positives.
-The number of statistical tests performed in our study is small enough to warrant not applying FDR or other significance corrections.
+Regarding the statistical regression (Wohlin et al., 2012), tests used in our study were not performed with the Bonferroni correction, following the advice by Perneger: "Adjustments are, at best, unnecessary and, at worst, deleterious to sound statistical inference" (Perneger, 1998).

-Construct validity

-Relatively to the restricted generalizability across constructs (Wohlin et al., 2012), in our experiment, we uniquely aim to measure the values presented in the section "Outcome Measurements."
+Construct validity Relatively to the restricted generalizability across constructs (Wohlin et al., 2012), in our experiment we uniquely aim to measure the values presented in Section 4.7.
 The treatment might influence direct values we measure, but it could potentially cause negative effects on concepts that our study does not capture.
 Additionally, we acknowledge threats regarding the time measures taken by the first author regarding RQ2.
 Clearly, manual measures are suboptimal, that were adopted to avoid participants having to perform such measures themselves.